Frequently asked questions

 We can't control access to the information on our website, but if you are are under 18 and want further information for a school essay or debate we do need a written request signed by your parent or teacher.
 This is to protect us as much as it is to protect you.

 We may have lost the battle but the war against intolerance and excessive government intervention in our daily lives is there to be won and Forest has no intention of giving up.
-We will never stop arguing for exemptions to the smoking ban to bring the UK into line with most European countries where there is greater tolerance of smokers, but currently our principal aims and objectives are to stop the smoking ban being extended to outdoor areas such as parks and beaches and to fight the 'denormalisation' of smoking, the use of junk science by the tobacco control industry, and any form of discrimination against the consumers of tobacco, especially in areas such as employment.
+We will never stop arguing for exemptions to the smoking ban to bring the UK into line with most European countries where there is greater tolerance of smokers, but currently our principal aims and objectives are to stop the smoking ban being extended to pavement areas outside pubs and cafes and other outdoor areas such as parks and beaches, and to fight the 'denormalisation' of smoking, the use of junk science by the tobacco control industry, and any form of discrimination against the consumers of tobacco, especially in areas such as employment.

 If you have any more questions you would like us to answer, please email: